 UUID Generator

-Generate universally unique identifiers (UUIDs) instantly.
-Supports v1 (timestamp), v4 (random), and nil UUIDs with bulk generation and format options.
+Generate universally unique identifiers instantly.
+Supports v1 (timestamp), v4 (random), and v7 (sortable) UUIDs with bulk generation up to 1,000, format options, and validation.

 Version 4: Cryptographically random.
 Best for most use cases.